oroinc/documentation/user_guide/first_steps.rst

 provides representation thereof in the system.

 In some large-scale companies different branches may work with significantly different items, goods or customers.
-In this case it may be reasonable to create several organizations and build the organization structure inside it.
+In this case it may be reasonable to create several organizations and build the organization structure inside each of them.